 Since 1950, Hobie has been in the business of shaping a unique lifestyle based around fun, water, and quality products.
-From their world headquarters in Oceanside, California and subsidiaries in Huskisson, NSW, Australia and Toulon, France, Hobie Cat Company manufactures, distributes, and markets an impressive collection of eco-sensitive watercraft worldwide.
-These include an ever-expanding line of recreation and racing sailboats, pedal-driven and paddle sit-on-top recreation and fishing kayaks, inflatable kayaks, fishing boats and stand-up paddleboards plus a complementary array of parts and accessories.
+From their headquarters in California, Hobie Cat Company and its global subsidiaries produce an impressive collection of watercraft for worldwide distribution.
+In addition to the sailboats for which they are well-known, Hobie Cat also offers stand-up-paddle boards, kayaks, and boats for both recreation and fishing.
+Each product line is also complimented with a comprehensive array of parts and accessories.

 Hobie Alter’s dream was born in his parents’ garage in 1950, when Hobie decided to apply his love of woodworking to the sport of surfing.
 Dad backed out the Buick to make room for a shipment of balsawood, Hobie got out his drawknife and carved out his very first surfboard.
 Friends soon started dropping by and before you knew it there was no room left for the Buick—Hobie’s business of fun had begun.

 Hobie and the sport grew together.
 A couple of years and 40 tons of sawdust later, Hobie opened up Southern California’s first surf shop in Dana Point.
 Then in 1958 Hobie and buddy Gordon “Grubby” Clark began experimenting with new materials, literally inventing the polyurethane foam surfboard.
 The new boards were lighter, faster and easier to ride than anything else in the water.
 Suddenly everyone wanted to be a surfer — and every surfer wanted a Hobie.